 Sergeant Major Frederick Abbott was Secretary of the Victoria Rifles Corps, an active Regimental Warrant Officer, and long term supporter of the Lodge.
 He was also a fine artist and calligrapher.
-The picture above is an example of his work.
+The picture below is an example of his work.

 He is shown in the Illustrated London News engraving of the Regiment in 1863, from which the following detail is taken: